Why We're Convinced Prince Harry & Meghan Markle Will Have A Banana Cake

 In British royal tradition, the top tier of the wedding cake is a fruit cake, because it lasts longer.
 The couple often serves it at the christening of their first child.
 "It's always been a tradition and that's why the cake was fruitcake, because after 30 months it's even more delicious," Fiona Cairns, who created Prince William and Kate Middleton's eight-tier cake, told Hello! magazine.

 But Will and Kate also had a second cake made of chocolate biscuits, which is more in line with American weddings.
 "William and Kate served two.
-A traditional one and what Americans would call a groom's cake made of William's favourite flavour, a chocolate recipe from a cake he enjoyed as a child," WeddingWire trend expert Anne Chertoff tells Refinery29.
+A traditional one and what Americans would call a groom's cake made of William's favorite flavor, a chocolate recipe from a cake he enjoyed as a child," WeddingWire trend expert Anne Chertoff tells Refinery29.

 Advertisement

 If Will and Kate headed in a less-traditional direction, it's quite likely that the newest royal couple will, too.
-Besides, wedding-cake designer Rosalind Miller told The Telegraph that fruit cakes are falling out of favour, with couples increasingly opting for flavoured sponge cakes — an American influence.
+Besides, wedding-cake designer Rosalind Miller told The Telegraph that fruit cakes are falling out of favor, with couples increasingly opting for flavored sponge cakes — an American influence.

 "[W]ith Meghan being American, they are more used to having sponge cakes," Miller said.
 "We find that in actual fact, most couples that come to us also want sponge cakes these days.
 The traditional rich fruit cake is not very popular now."

-Says Chertoff: "It's highly likely that if they want a banana-flavoured cake, they'll have it one way or another."
+Says Chertoff: "It's highly likely that if they want a banana-flavored cake, they'll have it one way or another."

 Either way, we're pretty bananas about this prospect.